luisdiazhr/2D-Feature-Tracking/README.md

 A distance test ratio is used as a way to remove bad pair of keypoint matches.
 This is implemented in the function knn.

 ## 7. Performance Evaluation: Criteria 1
-We count the keypoints detected for every detector for all ten images.
-The results are the following:
+To evaluate which keypoint detector is the best, we run all the detectors for all ten images.
+The results are written into a csv file.
+The results show the following:

 ## 8. Performance Evaluation: Criteria 2
-We count the number of keypoints matched for all the possible combinations of detector-extractor.
-For matching, we use the brute force method and the distance test ratio set to 0.8.
-The following results show that...
+A good way to know which detector-extractor is the best one is to count the number of keypoints matched for all the possible combinations.
+We use the brute force method and the distance test ratio set to 0.8.
+The results are below:

 ## 9. Performance Evaluatio: Criteria 3
-Finally, we log the time it takes for keypoint detection and descriptor extraction.
+Another way to know which detector-descriptor combination is the best, is to measure how long the processing time takes.
+We log the time it takes for keypoint detection and descriptor extraction.
+The data is written into a csv file.
+The results are the following:

 ## Conclusion